dwrensha/zillions/README.md

 ## specification

-The server is an executable with a single command-line argument indicating the IP address to listen on.
+The server is an executable with a single command-line argument indicating an IP address on which to listen.
 The server runs forever, accepting and handling TCP connections arriving on that address.

 When the server is ready to receive connections, it prints a single line to stdout, of the form